 Larimer Humane Society is also home to the county’s only Animal Protection & Control unit.
 Through contractual agreements, Larimer Humane Society provides full-service animal control for Fort Collins, Loveland, and unincorporated areas of Larimer County, as well as stray-animal sheltering for Wellington, Windsor, Timnath and Berthoud.

 Members of the public benefit from Larimer Humane Society’s educational programming.
-We offer summer and day camps to school-age children, as well as valuable humane education presentations, shelter tours, scout programs and fun activities for adults, teens and kids.
+We offer summer camps to school-age children, as well as valuable humane education presentations, shelter tours, scout programs and fun activities for adults, teens and kids.
 We strive to educate our community on the proper and responsible care and treatment of all animals, including how we co-exist with wild animals.